JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To define how filter the target crafts, set the TargetCraftKeySelectOnlyNotInspected setting.
 This setting is in the global settings file and in the per-mission config file.
 When the per-mission value is -1 the global value is used.

 To skip checking projectiles proximity, set "SkipProjectilesProximityCheck = 1".
 The default value is 0.

+To define the list of crafts in the launch campaign mission screen, set the "CampaignCraftsList" setting.
+It is a comma separated list of flightgroup indices.

 See "mission.txt".